codecontemplator/articles/typesafe-finite-state-machines/readme.md

 ## Implementation

-With the index monad defintions in place we can apply it to the problem.
+With the index monad definitions in place we can apply it to the problem.
 The type safe fsm is given below.

 ```haskell